zayatamal/matter-status/README.md

 ## Known Limitations

+- **All-day events take priority**: If an all-day event with a status marker exists on a given day, timed events are ignored for that day.
 - **Single calendar**: Only the user's primary calendar is monitored.
 Multiple calendars are not supported.
-- **No overlapping events**: The script assumes no overlapping events with status markers.
-Overlaps may lead to unexpected behavior.
+- **No overlapping events**: If multiple events with status markers overlap (all-day or timed), the first one returned by the Calendar API is used.
+The order is not guaranteed.
 - **Status clearing behavior**: When calendar events are updated or deleted, the script clears any active status if no event is currently active and the status was set by this script.
 Custom statuses set outside of this script are preserved.
 - **Manual status takes priority**: If you set a custom status manually (e.g. an out-of-office status), the script will not overwrite or clear it.
 Calendar-based updates resume only once the manual status expires or is removed.